cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-This is a simple React application that showcases our delicious coffee menu.

-## Features
-- Stylish interface
-- Easy to navigate
-- Built with React
+We serve the best coffee in town.

-## Menu
+## Our Menu
 - Espresso
 - Latte
 - Cappuccino